mattheworiordan/ably-cli/prd.md

 $ ably apps set-apns-p12 -> allow a user to upload a P12 cert for use with APNS
 $ ably apps stats -> view app stats, with a --live option which polls every 6 seconds and returns key metrics such as peak connections, channels, message throughput, and cumulative messages sent etc.
 $ ably apps switch -> switch to this app for all subsequent requests
+$ ably apps current -> Show the current app if one is configured for the account.

+$ ably channels -> Topic for Ably Pub/Sub channels
 $ ably channels list -> use the channel enumeration API to return a list of live channels
 $ ably channels publish -> publish a message to a channel with optional support for encryption
 $ ably channels batch-publish -> use the REST batch publish API to publish a batch of messages